Revisiting Beamforming Design for Stable Millimeter-Wave Communications Under Blockages: Introduction

 Numerous studies have addressed the issue of mitigating the impact of path blockage in \ac{mmWave} communications \cite{blockage_iimori,blockage_uchimura,blockagehybrid_uchimura,blockagewcnc_uchimura,NLoS_Dogan,mmWaveReliable_Kumar,BeamSwitch_Wilson,mp_terui,latency_kumar,blockage_kumar,blockage_nishio}.
-The authors in \cite{blockage_iimori,blockage_uchimura,blockagehybrid_uchimura,blockagewcnc_uchimura} proposed an optimal beam design to minimize the outage probability of the \ac{SE}, used as a metric for communication stability under path blockage in \ac{CoMP} systems.
-However, directly apply these methods in practical mmWave systems is challenging, because these studies assumed that analog beams can be freely designed with only an equal amplitude constraint, without relying on predefined codebook-based beams commonly used in commercial systems.
-Moreover, computational complexity poses a significant challenge, because these methods have to solve the optimization problem at every channel coherence time to design beams using instantaneous \ac{CSI}.
-Especially, the dominant complexity is in the computation of the outage probability of the SE, which is the objective function in the optimization, because the outage probability is empirically computed via Monte Carlo computations without analytical expressions.
+To realize stable communication under blockage environments, the authors in~\cite{blockage_iimori,blockage_uchimura,blockagehybrid_uchimura,blockagewcnc_uchimura} proposed an optimal beamforming design that minimizes the outage probability of the \ac{SE} in \ac{CoMP} systems employing multiple \acp{BS}.
+However, directly applying these methods to practical mmWave systems is challenging, because these studies assume that analog beams can be flexibly designed with only an equal-amplitude constraint, without relying on the predefined codebook-based beams commonly used in commercial systems.
+Moreover, computational complexity poses a significant challenge, because these methods require calculating the outage probability with the Monte Carlo method and solving the optimization problem at every channel coherence time based on instantaneous \ac{CSI}.